All Episodes

 If there's a breach there, you're protecting the president of the United States.

-That will end that will end in the worst way.
+That will end in the worst way.

-Community leaders in DC, please go to these areas and reach out to those members of the community and appeal to them.
+Community leaders in D.C., please go to these areas and reach out to those members of the community and appeal to them.

 If you are a leader, this is a moment where leadership matters.

-Which, by the way, they have the right to peacefully protest.
+You have an opportunity here to help protect people, which, by the way, they have the right to peacefully protest.

 He and his son have already declared officially their support for Antifa.